HOME | CONTACT

-The Centers for Disease Control and Prevention (CDC) released the 2014 water fluoridation statistics, measuring the number of people on public water systems who benefit from fluoridated drinking water.
-Roughly 2.7 million Kansans rely on community water systems, but only 63.5 percent of them benefit from optimally fluoridated water.
+The Centers for Disease Control and Prevention (CDC) released the 2022 Water Fluoridation Statistics that measures the number of people on public water systems who benefit from fluoridated drinking water.
+Roughly 2.7 million Kansans rely on community water systems, but only 65.4 percent of them benefit from optimally fluoridated water.
 This means that over 1 million people who could be served by fluoride are not receiving this preventive public health intervention.

 How can we improve our ranking?